 Robinson, who was born in Hollywood, California, grew up in a one-bedroom apartment with his brother, two cousins, aunt, and grandmother.
 Drawing was the way he made space for himself and thought about how to create the kind of world he wanted to see.
 Robinson’s books include Gaston and Antoinette, written by Kelly DiPucchio, and the #1 New York Times bestseller Last Stop on Market Street, written by Matt de la Peña, which was awarded a Caldecott Honor, a Coretta Scott King Illustrator Honor, and the Newbery Medal.
 Among the many enthusiastic reviews of Robinson’s artwork, one from Booklist acknowledges his expansive and colorful illustrations: “Robinson assures readers that no matter what difficulties they may encounter or how a person might feel, everyone matters . . . nonjudgmental and reassuring, a great choice for anyone experiencing a bad day.”

-This exhibition of Robinson’s luminous illustrations was organized by the National Center for Children’s Illustrated Literature, Abilene, Texas.
+What Might You Do?
+The Art of Christian Robinson was organized by the National Center for Children’s Illustrated Literature, Abilene, Texas.